-An employer wants specific evidence of how you will add value to his or her company.
+An employer wants specific evidence of how you will add value to the company.
 One way to do this is to quantify your successes.
 Include numbers to demonstrate how you have helped previous companies save money, generate donations, or achieve success in other quantifiable ways.
 Using action words like “increased” or “decreased” will more clearly show exactly how you helped achieved success.
 For example, you might say, “Developed new budget that decreased office expenses by 10%” or “Increased number of donors by 15% through new fundraising initiative.”

 Employers typically want to know that job candidates are creative, innovative people who will bring new solutions to the table.
 In your resume, include examples of times you develop a particular idea, either on your own or as part of a team, and explain how that idea helped the company achieve success.
 If you are applying for a job as a manager, you might mention how you listened to your employees’ ideas, and helped them develop those ideas into something that benefits the company.
 This will show your delegation skills as well.

 Again, employers will want to know how you have added value to previous companies you worked for.
 One way to do this is to demonstrate how you made money for a company.
 Include any examples of times that you helped increase profits or revenue.
-Using numerical values as well as the words “revenue” or “profits” will show the hiring manager, at a glance, that you have a record of achieving financial success.
+Using numerical values as well as the words “revenue” or “profit” will show the hiring manager, at a glance, that you have a record of achieving financial success.

 Like “achieved,” the action verb “won” shows a hiring manager that you have been successful in previous jobs.
-If you ever won an award at work, or received some other recognition for your efforts, consider using this verb.
+If you ever won an award at work or received some other recognition for your efforts, consider using this verb.

 Top 15 Words to Avoid on Your Resume

 While there are words you should include in your resume, there are also words to avoid.
-Here are the fifteen worst words to include on your resume, according to CareerBuilder:
+Here are the worst words to include on your resume, according to CareerBuilder:

 Best of Breed

 “Best of breed” sounds more like an American Kennel Club dog show winner than a candidate for employment.
-Avoid cliché—and awkward—phrases like this in your resume.
+Avoid cliché and awkward phrases like this in your resume.
 Once a phrase becomes too common, it does not mean anything to a hiring manager.

 This is another empty, cliché term.
 If you are using this word to say you take initiative, delete this word and replace it with a specific example of a time you stepped up and took charge of a project.
 Examples are much more powerful than empty words.